dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 In the section above, we examined the counts across genes and cells and proposed filtering by different threshold.
 The CreateSeuratObject function contains two arguments, 'min.cells' and 'min.features', that allow us to filter the genes and cells by counts.

 > TBD: DAS to provide rationale and values for cell and feature filtering.
 Also, do we want to do it here or follow the Seurat tutorial and do it after creating the object?
+It seems like a good idea to look at the plots before filtering.
+But maybe there is some basic filtering that makes sense.

 ~~~